parasgodhani01/Formua-1-project-using-tableau/README.md

 4. Ensure the dataset referenced in the workbook is accessible and correctly linked in Tableau.

 ## Dataset
-The Tableau Workbook relies on Formula 1 racing data.Dataset are mentioned with thid repository.
+The Tableau Workbook relies on Formula 1 racing data and dataset are mentioned with this repository.

 ## Acknowledgments
 - Thanks to Formula 1 for making racing data available.